Skip to content

 When Should You Use Advantage+?

 Creative supply is the second lever.
-Advantage+ tests creative aggressively, so it rewards accounts with many variants and stalls on a thin set.
-This is where a real production pipeline pays off, the same volume problem we cover in Meta ads creative testing.
+Automation needs useful options to compare, so a thin set limits what it can learn.
+This is the same volume problem we cover in Meta ads creative testing.

 When Should You Stay Manual?